Where We Work

 These discussions have led more women to seek care at the health clinics.

 He began by liaising with community leaders such as ward executive officers and village/hamlet leaders, who granted him permission to make reproductive health topics a standing agenda item at routine community meetings.
-There he led discussions around the importance of sexual and reproductive health services for women, including antenatal and postnatal visits for new and expectant mothers.
+There he led discussions around the importance of these health services for women, including antenatal and postnatal visits for new and expectant mothers.

 Family planning topics were popular in later sessions and were commonly raised by the attendees.